tranleanh/sddn/README.md

 ## Citation

-Please cite our works if you use the data in this repo.
+Please cite our work if you use the data in this repo.

 ```bibtex
 @misc{tran2024soft,